Blueyyyyyy/IoMT-Encryption-Simulation/README.md

 ## Citation

-If you use or reference this work, please cite the GitHub repository or final dissertation DOI (coming soon).
+If you use or reference this work, please cite the GitHub repository or Anderson, D. (2025).
+IoMT encryption simulation dataset and Python scripts (Version 1.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.16659484